Swiss-Library-Service-Platform/abn_cug_automation/README.md

 repository of ABN.

 The library `almapiwrapper` is required to be installed with the required api keys configured.
+A library to send emails is also required (function `sendmail` in tools).

 The script needs API keys to access the Alma API:
 * Analytics
 * Users